 \section{Abstract}

-The CRS (chemical reaction system) formalism by Hordijk and Steel is a versatile method to model self-sustaining biochemical reaction networks.
-Its distinguishing feature is the explicit assignment of catalytic function to chemicals that are part of the network.
-In this work, we show the introduction of subsequent and simultaneous catalytic functions gives rise to an algebraic structure of a semigroup with additional compatible data of idempotent addition and a partial order.
-The aim of this paper is to demonstrate that such semigroup models are a natural setup to treat the emergence of autocatalytic biochemical reaction networks.
-We establish the basic algebraic properties of the algebraic models and show that it is natural to define the function of any subnetwork on the whole reaction network in a mathematically correct way.
-This leads to a natural discrete dynamics on the network, which results from iteratively considering the self-action on a subnetwork by its own function.
-Finally, we demonstrate that the identification of the maximal self-sustaining subnetwork of any reaction network is very straightforward in our setup.
-This leads to an algebraic characterization of the lattice of self-sustaining subsets for any CRS.
-Moreover, we show that algebraic models for reaction networks with a self-sustaining subnetwork cannot be nilpotent, thus establishing a link to the combinatorial theory of finite semigroups.
+{ The catalytic reaction system (CRS) formalism by Hordijk and Steel is a versatile method to model autocatalytic biochemical reaction networks.
+It is particularly suited, and has been widely used, to study self-sustainment and self-generation properties.
+Its distinguishing feature is the explicit assignment of a catalytic function to chemicals that are part of the system.
+In this work, it is shown that the subsequent and simultaneous catalytic functions gives rise to an algebraic structure of a semigroup with the additional compatible operation of idempotent addition and a partial order.
+The aim of this article is to demonstrate that such semigroup models are a natural setup to describe and analyze self-sustaining CRS.
+The basic algebraic properties of the models are established and the notion of the function of any set of chemicals on the whole CRS is made precise.
+This leads to a natural discrete dynamics on the network, which results from iteratively considering the self-action on a set of chemicals by its own function.
+The fixed points of this dynamics are proven to correspond to self-sustaining sets of chemicals, which are functionally closed.
+Finally, as the main application, a theorem on the maximal self-sustaining set and a structure theorem on the lattice of functionally closed self-sustaining sets of chemicals are proven. }

-\keywords{Biochemical reaction networks \and Autocatalytic sets \and Algebraic models \and Finite semigroups}
+\keywords{Biochemical reaction networks, Autocatalytic sets, Algebraic models, Finite semigroups}